Clustox/objective-c-style-guidelines/README.md

 ### Dealloc

-* After launch of arc, dealloc is not implemented the same way as it used to be.
-But notification observers needs to be removed in dealloc.
-Similar deleagtes need to be unset in dealloc.
+* After launch of arc, dealloc is not implemented the same way as it was used to be.
+But we still need it with a little modifications such as notification observers are needed to be removed and similar deleagtes are needed to be unset in dealloc.

 ### Documentation

 * Code must be properly documented.
 * Changing a block of code must be documented so rest of the developers can see the reason for change.
-* Doing some task in an not recommended way needs to be properly documented.
+* Doing some task in a not recommended way needs to be properly documented.

 ### General Guidelines